 English and Maths are at the core of our curriculum in order to help our learners to understand the skills they need and then use and apply these in a variety of situations.
 This is embedded throughout our school’s curriculum. .
 Undoubtedly, these skills need to be worked on throughout the academic career of our pupils and it build successful and confident lifelong learners.

-At Edmund Waller Primary School we follow the Primary Advantage maths curriculum, which ensures that enthusiasm for the subject is matched with clear progression and challenge, as well as meeting the demands of the statutory Maths curriculum:
+At Edmund Waller Primary School we follow the White Rose maths curriculum, which ensures that enthusiasm for the subject is matched with clear progression and challenge, as well as meeting the demands of the statutory Maths curriculum.

 You can read about our maths curriculum here